charlotte-os/charlotte-core/README.md

 - x86-64 PCs with UEFI and ACPI (Under active development)
 - Aarch64 devices with UEFI and ACPI (Planned)
-- RISC-V64 devices with UEFI and ACPI (Planned)
+- RISC-V64 devices with UEFI and ACPI (Possible but not planned as of now)

 #### Building
 The following commands are used to build the debug and release versions of the kernel.